Make your AI a shadcn expert

 }

-If the rate limiter is unavailable (Redis outage), rateLimit is null — the tool still succeeds.
+If the rate limiter is unavailable (Redis outage), rateLimit comes back as null — the tool still succeeds.

 Manual invocation